alvgaona/inkdrop-citations/README.md

 # Inkdrop Citations

-An Inkdrop plugin to insert your BibTeX as Markdown references
+An Inkdrop plugin to insert your cite database as Markdown references/bibliography.